UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

 - **await and async** If you've not met these two before, you will now!
 They deserve a much more thorough treatment than is given here.
 If you want the long treatment, [try this article](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/).
 Alternatively, maybe give it a try here first.
 - **`out` parameters** Useful for in-place modification, but bordering on obscure.
 If unsure, [this is a good time to revise this](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/out-parameter-modifier).

+For this section, we will specifically look at the following:

+- **StackLayout** - especially the start, centre, end, fill and expand combinations
+- **Nested StackLayouts** - including horizontal layout
+- **Text `Entry` boxes** - including associated events

 **A word about MVVM**
 It should be stressed this point that a conscious effort is being made to 'keep it simple'.
 For sure there are benefits from employing patterns, such as Model-View-ViewModel (MVVM) which incorporares 'binding' between components.
 However, there is already much to take in, so this will be deferred to a later discussion.
 Afterall, how is anyone supposed to appreciate the solution to a problem before they've encountered the problem?
 The intent here is to first become familiar and even comfortable with Xamarin Forms, maybe encounter some spaghetti code mess on route, before recognising the need and desire to employ patterns to bring things back under control.
 Motivation is key in education, maybe it is _the_ key.
 Without first establishing a need, clever and elegant solutions risk being passed by as just more 'stuff' to know.